endofhome/clothing-store-angular.js/README.md

 * Finish implementing the full functionality.

   This speaks for itself.
+Most of the logic has been implemented in JavaScript but not yet "wired up" to the view.
 I try not to leave commented code in my projects but left some in the controller.spec and controller file to show how I was thinking.
 * move some of the controller logic into services.

   Predominantly the importing of JSON data.
 I feel that this should be refractored into services.